 How I Avoided Spinal Surgery With Yoga

 It was winter and the waves were pretty big, at least for a newbie like me.
-I paddled hard and pulled into the mouth of a forming wave.
-The face steepened, the board pitched and I was instantly down in the churning surf.
+I paddled hard and pulled into the wave.
+The face steepened, the board pitched and I was down.

-Having felt the surfboard snap to the end of my leash, I knew it was on a high speed recoil, so I came up for air with my hands in front of my face.
+The surfboard snapped to the end of the leash; I knew it was on a high speed recoil, so I came up for air with my hands in front of my face.
 The board, however, slammed into the side of my neck with full force.

 Several weeks passed.
-I’d hoped the swelling and soft tissue damage would repair itself over time, but things only seemed to get worse.
+I’d hoped the swelling and soft tissue damage would repair itself over time, but things only got worse.
 I was in pain —8 to 9 on a scale of 1 to 10— constantly.
-I couldn’t sleep from the pain, and my right arm was going numb.
+I couldn’t sleep and my right arm was going numb.

-The MRI showed a slipped and possibly ruptured disc at C5-6.
-My doctor said he couldn’t believe I was functioning, and that I should be begging him for surgery.
-That’s what he said, “You should be begging me for surgery.”
-They wanted to slice open the front of my neck, pull out the decimated disc, put in a cadaver bone, then fuse my neck together.
+The MRI showed a slipped disc at C5-6.
+My doctor couldn’t believe I was functioning, he said, “You should be begging me for surgery.”
+They wanted to slice open the front of my neck, pull out the disc, put in a cadaver bone, and fuse my neck together.